Sci Fi TTRPG's, What To Pick And Why

 Sci-Fi TTRPG’s have always been a favourite, but I tend to get stuck on rules sets.

-M-Space is a D100, Mythras spin-off that really gets me in the right headspace (so to speak), but it is a building block generic and hard edged game, less Star Wars (maybe a little Andor), more early Trek, Alien or Interstellar, so most games tend to lean towards dystopian futures, darker themes.
-I used to collect Sci-Fi art books in the 80’s like Trevor Webb or John Berley or the more recent scandi works by Simon Stalenhag and this reminds me of those (Clarence Redd, the author being one of them).
+M-Space is a D100, Mythras Imperative spin-off that really puts me in the right head space (so to speak), but it is a building block generic and hard edged game, less Star Wars (maybe a little Andor), more early Trek, Alien or Interstellar, so most games tend to lean towards dystopian futures, darker themes.
+I used to collect Sci-Fi art books in the 80’s like Trevor Webb or John Berley or the more recent scandi works by Simon Stalenhag and this reminds me of those (Clarence Redd, the author being one of those).

-Mothership takes M-Space style gaming into an even darker space,.
+Mothership takes M-Space style gaming into an even darker space.
 The system is also D100 but simpler and the game more a one-shot or short campaign style.
-It is Alien with licence filed off, deadly, disheartening and highly xenophobic, ideal for what it is, if just a little limited.
+It is Alien with licence filed off, deadly, disheartening and highly xenophobic, ideal for what it is, if just a little limited in scope.
+Regardless of the system chosen, the scenarios available are excellent and highly adaptable.

 Savage Worlds (Sci-Fi Companion).
 This one bothers me as it was meant to be “the one”, the pulpy Sci-Fi fix-all with direct connection to the SW system tree, but it has fallen away a little.
 I think that is down to me forgetting why I bought the companions in the first place.

-Originally I only bought the companions to add to the core for things like kids-on-bikes, supers or supernatural pickup games that needed more…. stuff, but I now feel swamped by the weight of it all.
-It is a great, flexible and fun system and it and M-Space effectively cover the whole gamut, but neither add any specific theme.
+Originally I only bought the companions to add to the core for things like kids-on-bikes, supers or supernatural pickup games that needed more…… stuff, but I now feel swamped by the weight of it all.
+It is a great, flexible and fun system and it and M-Space effectively cover the whole gamut of genre and styles, but neither add any specific theme.

-I also have a fan based Star Wars hack, something worth a look.
+I also have a fan based Star Wars hack, worth a look.

 Traveller (2022 revision).
 This one is an old favourite in a well liked form*, a game I have owned every single version of except for Marc Millers T5, which looks more like a science reference book.
 The big thing that held me back was a lack of AI and robots without buying the specific book for them, but I guess in hind sight, that may be a good thing.